Recipes below include Scotch Collops (Veal Scaloppini), Jalapeño Cheddar Cornbread, and Molasses Cookies.

 After all, as is written in Life is Meals: “Food has shaped human society since the very beginning…the rhythm of working and eating defines the life of every individual…[p]rimitive man did not eat at certain hours but simply when hungry.
 Gradually regularity developed.
 Families and clans ate together, and in fact, for ages most eating was communal.”

-**Please find below the recipe for “Scotch Collops” (Veal Scaloppini) taken from Dining With the Washingtons, slightly adapted (pictured below):
+**Please find below the recipe for “Scotch Collops” (Veal Scaloppini) taken from Dining With the Washingtons, slightly adapted (pictured above):

 Scotch Collops (Veal Scaloppini)